 Anime and Manga

-- Chamber of Suisei no Gargantia takes one or two morally questionable actions over the course of the show, but ultimately proves itself to be both fully intelligent and utterly loyal to its pilot, Ledo.
+- Chamber of Gargantia on the Verdurous Planet takes one or two morally questionable actions over the course of the show, but ultimately proves itself to be both fully intelligent and utterly loyal to its pilot, Ledo.
 Contrast with Crapshoot AI Stryker, which decides to become the ruler of humanity to fulfill its programming.
 Chamber makes a big speech about the flaws in Stryker's logic and ultimately sacrifices itself (while saving Ledo) to stop Stryker.

 - In Battle Angel Alita Melchizedek, the quantum AI really controlling the everyday functions of the Earth Sphere, becomes this after coming to be controlled by a personality of Arthur Farrel, and convinces its Jovian counterpart Zeus, to join it in guiding the humanity through its life.